 I recently had someone offer me an article on search engine optimization, and I have to tell you, I suddenly understood why there are still people who think it’s crap.
 I now get how it could be thought of as less than useless.
-With no further ado, let me clear up any confusion.
+Without further ado, let me clear up any confusion.
 This is not SEO:

 “SEO not only attracts San Francisco traffic to your digital assets, but it attracts the right traffic.
 SEO eliminates paying for clicks because a consumer liked your ad and was curious to see what you offer; with SEO the consumers.
 SEO is a crucial component of any San Francisco business’s digital marketing agenda.
 SEO produces targeted traffic and thrives on building deep-seated connections with your consumers.”

 What’s wrong with this paragraph?
 Ummmm.
 Let’s see.

 - I’ve already taken out three more sentences, so it was worse.

 - It reads like the online print version of that annoying headache commercial.

 - There’s no way this will pass as natural writing to a search engine crawler.